Sushruta Samhita: Editions and translations

 The first printed edition of the text was prepared by Madhusudan Gupta (2 vols, Calcutta 1835, 1836).
 A partial English translation by U. C. Datta appeared in 1883.
 The first complete English translation of the Sushruta Samhita was by Kaviraj Kunjalal Bhishagratna, who published it in three volumes between 1907 and 1916 (reprinted 1963, 2006).

 An English translation of both the Sushruta Samhita and Dalhana's commentary was published in three volumes by P. V. Sharma in 1999.
+Scholars of Ayurveda generally consider this to be the most accurate and scholarly translation of the complete work to date.